chrisross10/Trains/README.md

 ## Queries

-The queries vary depending on which command you choose.
+The queries vary depending on which command you choose:

 + -d     This needs to display the entire route and have a minimum of two stations.
 Eg "AB" or "ABCDE".

 + -s     This must contain only two stations.
 Eg "AC" or "BD".

 + -n     This must contain two stations and an integer representing the maximum distance between the two stations.
 Eg. "CC30" or "AE20".

 + -te    This must contain two stations and an integer representing the exact number of trips between the two stations.
 Eg. "AC4" or "BD10"

 + -tm    This must contain two stations and an integer representing the maximum number of trips between the two stations.
 Eg. "CC3" or "CE15"